ivos/signboard/src/site/markdown/features.md

 1. __Find a project__

-	As a user I can find a project by name, code.
+	As a system user I can find a project by name, code.
 I can view name, code attributes in the search table.